sircharlo/meeting-media-manager/.github/ISSUE_TEMPLATE/bug_report.md

 Please include the contents of the console tab of the inspector view.
 To open the inspector, hit <kbd>Ctrl</kbd> <kbd>⇧ Shift</kbd> <kbd>I</kbd> (<kbd>⌘ Command</kbd> <kbd>⌥ Option</kbd> <kbd>I</kbd> for Mac) when the app is starting up.

 **Screenshots**
-If possible, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **System specs (please complete the following information):**